root-project/web/primer/index.md

 {% endhighlight %}

 Of course, this version shows the same results as the initial one.
 Try playing with the parameters and plot the function again.
+The class {% include ref class="TF1" %}
-The class `TF1` has a large number of very useful methods, including integration and differentiation.
+has a large number of very useful methods, including integration and differentiation.
 To make full use of this and other ROOT classes, visit the documentation on the Internet under
 <https://root.cern/doc/master/>.
 Formulae in ROOT
-are evaluated using the class `TFormula`, so also look up the relevant class documentation for examples, implemented functions and syntax.
+are evaluated using the class {% include ref class="TFormula" %}, so also look up the relevant class documentation for examples, implemented functions and syntax.

 You should definitely download this guide to your own system to have it